PhpGt/WebEngine/README.md

 Current project status.
 =======================

+> **WARNING!** This repository is undergoing a major rewrite to version 3.
+Most of the code is being extracted into its own repositories under the phpgt organisation.

 View the detailed [project roadmap on Trello](https://php.gt/trello) to see what's coming up, and what's made its way into recent releases.